 As it turned out, she had put her iPhone case on upside down!
 Her case was blocking the camera on her iPhone, causing all the pictures she took to turn out black.
 This is a pretty common mishap for iPhone users, so make sure your iPhone case is on correctly.

 Clean Off The Camera Lens

-Dirt or debris may be obstructing the lens and making your iPhone camera black.
-It’s not difficult for gunk to accumulate on the camera lens, especially if you keep your iPhone in your pocket.
+If your case is on properly, it’s possible dirt or debris may be obstructing the lens and blacking out your iPhone’s camera.
+It’s easy for gunk or lint to accumulate on a camera lens, especially if you keep your iPhone in your pocket most of the day.

-Gently wipe off the lens with a microfiber cloth to make sure there isn’t any debris on the camera lens.
+Gently wipe off your camera lens with a microfiber cloth to make sure there’s nothing stuck to it!

 Restart Your iPhone

 Restarting your iPhone will give all your apps the opportunity to shut down and get a fresh start.
 Sometimes, this can fix a minor software glitch making your iPhone camera malfunction.